 Italian cuisine is so incredibly diverse that it’s difficult to recommend specific vegan Italian dishes.
 There are literally hundreds of them, but which ones are available will depend on which region of the country you’re in.
 Generally speaking, the further south you go, the more plant-based the local cuisine becomes.
 Puglia, which is located in the heel of the Italian boot, has perhaps the most vegan-friendly cuisine of all Italian regions.

 Worst – LESOTHO

 Continued by Wendy

-For the most part, traveling as a vegan has been so much easier than I first thought it would be.
+For the most part, travelling as a vegan has been so much easier than I first thought it would be.
 Of course, some places have been trickier than others.
-The tiny African mountain kingdom of Lesotho proved challenging, as food options of any kind were limited there, and the concept of veganism was completely unknown.
+The tiny African mountain kingdom of Lesotho proved challenging, as food options of any kind were limited there, and the concept of veganism was utterly unknown.

 I sometimes had a hard time explaining my strange request to locals.
-One restaurant owner didn’t believe it was possible to make a pizza without cheese.
+One restaurant owner didn’t believe making a pizza without cheese was possible.
 He downright refused, saying he “didn’t have that kind of expertise”.
-Luckily, boxed soy meat is a staple there, because it’s cheaper than animal meat and doesn’t have to be refrigerated.
+Luckily, boxed soy meat is a staple there because it’s cheaper than animal meat and doesn’t have to be refrigerated.
 So my husband and I self-catered and made a delicious spaghetti bolognese.